Medicare Part D

 How much more will I pay?

 The cost of the late enrollment penalty depends on how long you didn’t have creditable prescription drug coverage.
-Currently, the late enrollment penalty is calculated by multiplying 1% of the “national base beneficiary premium” ($32.74 in 2023) by the number of full, uncovered months that you were eligible but didn’t join a Medicare drug plan and went without other creditable prescription drug coverage.
+Currently, the late enrollment penalty is calculated by multiplying 1% of the “national base beneficiary premium” ($34.70 in 2024) by the number of full, uncovered months that you were eligible but didn’t join a Prescription Drug plan and went without other creditable prescription drug coverage.
 The final amount is rounded to the nearest $.10 and added to your monthly premium.
 Since the “national base beneficiary premium” may increase each year, the penalty amount may also increase each year.
-After you join a Medicare drug plan, the plan will tell you if you owe a penalty and what your premium will be.
-For Example: If you are without creditable prescription drug coverage for 24 months, your penalty would be 24% (1% for each of the 24 months) of $32.74 (the national base beneficiary premium for 2023), which is $9.49.
-Rounded to the nearest $0.10, the late enrollment penalty will be $9.50 in addition to your plan’s monthly premium in 2023.
-You’ll continue to pay a penalty for as long as you have Part D coverage, and the amount may go up each year (read more here: www.medicare.gov/drug-coverage-part-d/costs-for-medicare-drug-coverage/part-d-late-enrollment-penalty).
+After you join a Prescription Drug plan, the plan will tell you if you owe a penalty and what your premium will be.